 Phoenix is the choice we eventually made – for a variety of reasons.
 We want to live by a major airport.
 Mayo is in Phoenix and will be part of our lives going forward.
 Randy’s brother and our sister-in-law are here.
 Spring Training is here.

-In the northwest Phoenix area, we liked Surprise and the community of Sun City Grand.
+In the Phoenix area, we liked Surprise and the community of Sun City Grand.
 The amenities in Sun City Grand are beautiful and widely varied (like the 55+ RV Resorts we’ve grown to love).

 Lake Pleasant is nearby for paddling and White-Tank Regional Park has great hiking (and campsites).
 The Seattle Mariner’s Spring Training facility and the very economical Sun City RV storage lot are nearby.
 We identified our preferred community.
 We just needed to find a house.

-While waiting for the sales on our rental properties to finalize, we defined our basic requirements for an eventual home – two bedrooms, two bathrooms, a den, a three car extended garage and a big bathtub (one of the few things I missed from our house).
+While waiting for the sales on our rental properties to finalize, we defined our basic requirements for an eventual home – two bedrooms, a den, two bathrooms, a three car extended garage and a big bathtub (one of the few things I missed from our house).

 Because we want to continue to RV, we needed an extended three car garage for the big truck.
 It takes up most of a two car garage on its own and we intend to replace my Audi convertible.